alphagov/government-service-design-manual/service-manual/user-centered-design/what-should-service-look-like.md

 ## Header and footer

-If your service is on GOV.UK you should use the standard template for your header and footer.
+You should use the standard template for your header and footer if your service is on GOV.UK.

 [Read our guidance on headers and footers](/service-manual/user-centered-design/resources/header-footer)